At least 10 killed in Tennessee flash floods; dozens missing

 After leaving his restaurant, Klein walked to the nearby public housing homes and heard yelling.
 A man had just recovered a baby’s body from one of the homes.
 Other bodies would soon follow.

-“I’m looking at my restaurant, thinking how horrible it was that I lost my restaurant and then I walk around the corner and see someone’s baby dead — my restaurant doesn’t mean a whole lot right now,” Klein told the Associated Press in a phone interview Saturday night, still in shock as he watched a local news channel air footage he had recorded on his phone hours ago.
+“I’m looking at my restaurant, thinking how horrible it was that I lost my restaurant and then I walk around the corner and see someone’s baby dead — my restaurant doesn’t mean a whole lot right now,” Klein told the Associated Press in a phone interview Saturday night.
+The City of Waverly Public Water System is under a boil water advisory until further notice.

 The low-income homes — dozens of block buildings known as Brookside — appeared to have borne the brunt of the flash flood, Klein said.